CJones770/tractography-pipeline-restore/Pipeline/README.txt

 The amount of disk space needed per subject is approximately : 9GB.
 Ultimately ~6GB are stored in the output directories.

 The estimated run time from denoising to the completion of tractography using FSL's Xtract i.e., the whole pipeline [while utilizing an NVIDIA 1070ti graphics card] is : 4hrs50minutes per subject

-One may choose to stop the pipeline short, i.e., before diffusor tensors are estimated by running ./short_Runner.sh with the same syntax as seen in the above example: Runtime is ~1hour/subject.
-This will stop the Pipeline after performing Eddy correction and QC report building i.e., after stage 2.

-One may choose to stop the pipeline immediately before running tractography [in order to select a given set of structures to track before proceeding, or to break up the processes].
-This is done by running runner_NoTract.sh with the same inputs as above.
-Note: an Xtract output directory must be specified , but will not be populated.
-[Issue may be addressed in future version(s)].
-Runtime is ~2hrs20mins/subject.

 The pipeline relies on CUDA8.0 for gpu utilization, therefore a compatible NVIDIA graphics card is needed.
 A list of cards and their CUDA version compatability can be found here: https://developer.nvidia.com/cuda-gpus